OS-EEG-COLLECT/eeg-collect/README.md

 <!-- Install Dependencies -->
 ### 2. Install Dependencies

-1. To instll the frontend dependencies, navigate to the `frontend/` directory and run:
+1. To install the frontend dependencies, navigate to the `frontend/` directory and run:
   ```bash
     npm install
   ```